Chemical Free Living:

 - Avoid canned food and look for alternatives packaged in glass,

 - Choose glass or the safer plastics (look for the recycling codes 1, 2, 4, or 5 and avoid those numbered 3, 6, or 7).

 - Go for stainless steel water bottles instead of plastic

-This one has been all over the news but we’d be remiss if we didn’t mention it.
+This one has started being removed from some products but we’d be remiss if we didn’t mention it.
 Triclosan is a synthetic pesticide with a bad reputation as a carcinogen & hormone disruptor.
 It’s also known to cause liver damage and the development of antibiotic-resistant bacteria.
 It’s still in a multitude of products like hand sanitizers, antibacterial cleaners, toothpaste and deodorant.
 The good news is that it’s typically listed on labels so that you can avoid it.